-Behavioral Nutrition & Education Laboratory
+Behavioral Nutrition & Physical Activity Laboratory

 The Biomechanics Laboratory is equipped with 3D motion capture (Qualisys; 6 Oqus 300 series cameras), ground reaction force plates (AMTI; BP400600HF, BP600900 & Accupower), and Visual 3D software for post processing.
 The lab equipment is used for the study of the application of mechanical principles to human movement.
 Although the equipment is suited for the analysis of a variety of movements, the focus of the lab is lower extremity biomechanics.
 Current and future projects include; Biomechanics of functional activities for people with multiple sclerosis, Mechanical asymmetries in people with multiple sclerosis, Running mechanics of obese children, and The relationship between running mechanics, diet, and bone mineral density.